BootBlock/PoSh-Backup/README.md

 *   **Run a specific backup job (it may be local-only or also send to remote targets based on its configuration):**
     ```powershell
-    .\PoSh-Backup.ps1 -BackupLocationName "MyDocumentsToSFTP"
+    .\PoSh-Backup.ps1 -BackupLocationName "MyDocumentsBackupSFX"
     ```
-    (Replace `"MyDocumentsToSFTP"` with the actual name of a job you defined in `BackupLocations`.
+    (Replace `"MyDocumentsBackupSFX"` with the actual name of a job you defined in `BackupLocations`.
 If this job has a `PostRunAction` configured, it will be evaluated after the job.)

 *   **Run a predefined Backup Set:** (Backup Sets group multiple jobs and are defined in `User.psd1` or `Default.psd1`.)
     ```powershell